 When conclusive objective evidence is unavailable, a disability may still be validated through the use of subjective evidence.
 Subjective evidence is a combination of the patient’s self-reports and the observations of friends and family.
 If objective evidence is unavailable to prove up a claim, we will develop subjective evidence to ensure that we “stack the record” with all available information substantiating disability.
 It is possible to qualify for benefits even if objective evidence is unavailable.

 Most LTD policies have a maximum payout of 24 months for mental health conditions.
 These conditions could include medical conditions like depression (including postpartum), bipolar disorder, PTSD, and anxiety.
 The insurance company uses the reasoning that these illnesses are hard to prove with medical testing and lab reports, so they can be faked or exaggerated.
 Although these illnesses are serious, you must prove the existence of your illness and the resulting limitations.
 That is very hard to do.

 Chronic Medical Conditions

 Some LTD policies have a maximum payout for chronic illnesses like arthritis, back pain, and carpal tunnel syndrome.
-Conditions associated with lifestyle choices like alcoholism, COPD from tobacco use, or other diseases related to drugs or alcohol use could result in termination of benefits after 24 months or less.
-Check your policy for possible limitations based on these types of conditions.
+Conditions associated with lifestyle choices like COPD from tobacco use, alcoholism, or other diseases related to drugs or alcohol use could result in termination of benefits after 24 months or less.
+Check your policy for limitations based on these types of conditions.